 Over several decades working with senior leadership teams PMI consistently notices five common attributes which enable leaders to consistently achieve the goals of their

 1. Leaders develop and deploy an effective strategy

 It is important that the leaders both at the top level and the functional or business unit level, own a strategy that leverages competitive advantage and is sustainable – my colleague, Warren Knight wrote about this in his blog, Everyone Needs a Game Plan.

 2. Leaders operate effective leadership processes

 We expect process operators to work to a defined process.
 It is no different for top managers, they must have their own leadership processes that they operate and through these ensure that they engage all employees, so that employees understand the strategy and the part they play in delivering it.
 More on this again from Warren Knight’s Deploying an Interconnected Strategy.

-3. Leaders understand their customers’ needs and how the organisation delivers them.
+3. Leaders understand their customers’ needs and how the

-Value streams – the core activities, processes, in their organisation which deliver products and services their customers desire and are willing to pay for
+Value streams – the core activities, processes, in their

 Customers – they understand their market, their customers’ wants and expectations, and are working to delight them so that they can retain them in the future